DPrakashMewari/DPrakashMewari/README.md

 - 🌱 I’m currently learning everything related to my Interest
 - 🥅 2021 Goals: Made Some Deep Learning Projects with Mlops Pipeline
-- ⚡ Fun fact: I love to sing and play games
+- ⚡ Fun fact: I love to sing and play Video Games

 ### Connect with me: